John Buckley (baseball)

-John Edward Buckley (March 20, 1870 – May 3, 1942), was a Major League Baseball pitcher who played with the Buffalo Bisons of the Players' League in 1890.
+John Edward Buckley (March 20, 1870 – May 3, 1942) was an American Major League Baseball pitcher who played with the Buffalo Bisons of the Players' League in 1890.

 Baseball career

 Early professional career

 Buckley was born in Marlborough, Massachusetts.
 He made his professional baseball debut in 1887, playing with the Wilkes-Barre Coal Barons of the Pennsylvania State Association.
 He pitched in two games, finishing with a 1–1 win–loss record and a 3.60 earned run average.
 In 1890, he played for Joliet in the Illinois–Iowa League.

 Major Leagues (1890)

 On July 15, 1890, Buckley made his major league debut for the Buffalo Bisons of the Players' League.
 In his debut, the Bisons defeated the Boston Reds 12–9.
 He pitched in four games for Buffalo, pitching in 34.0 innings, striking out four batters, and collecting one win and three losses.
 His earned run average was 7.68.
 At the plate, Buckley had 15 at bats, and went hitless.
 He pitched in his final game for Buffalo on July 25.